iCliniq Logo

 Tardive dystonia is a neurological disorder in patients with long-term use of antipsychotics.
 This article highlights the symptoms, prevention, and cure.

 As the name suggests, dystonia is a state of abnormal muscle tone.
 Tardive dystonia is a type of dyskinesia which is a neurological syndrome characterized by involuntary muscle movement due to long-term use of drugs used to treat psychiatric and gastrointestinal disorders that block the dopamine receptor in the area of the brain called the striatum, resulting in muscle spasms.
 It is most likely to be seen in patients with schizophrenia and other neuropsychiatric disorders.
-For some unknown reason, not every person on the antipsychotic drug is expected to have the symptoms of dystonia, but once a person presents with the symptoms, they might continue to display these symptoms throughout their life.
-Tardive dystonia is a severe form of dyskinesia that is characterized by slow twisting movements of the neck and extremities.
+For some unknown reason, not every person on the antipsychotic drug is expected to have the symptoms of dystonia.
+Still, once a person presents with the symptoms, they might continue to display them.
+Tardive dystonia is a severe form of dyskinesia characterized by slow, twisting movements of the neck and extremities.

 The disorder is mainly caused by antipsychotic drugs that block dopamine receptors, followed by drugs used in the treatment of gastrointestinal conditions.

-Below mentioned are a few medications that have the potential to develop dystonia or dyskinesia when used for long durations.
+Below are a few medications that have the potential to develop dystonia or dyskinesia when used for long periods of time.

-TD develops mostly on long-term use of any of the above-mentioned medications but in some cases, it is found to occur even after a short span of treatment.
+TD develops mainly with long-term use of any of the medications mentioned above, but it can occur even after a short span of treatment.

-A person with TD presents with involuntary slow jerking movements of various long muscles of the neck, face, and extremities.
-Early symptoms of TD are presented as slurred speech due to involuntary movement of the tongue, continuous blinking of the eye, cramping of the legs, and involuntary movements of the neck.
+A person with TD presents with involuntary slow jerking movements of various long neck, face, and extremity muscles.
+Early symptoms of TD include slurred speech due to involuntary tongue movement, continuous blinking of the eye, cramping of the legs, and involuntary neck movements.

 A person with tardive dystonia presents with the following symptoms: